mountainviewsmartcontracts/mozdm-design/docs/index.md

 ## About this Project

+Ever wish you could change the way people think about fixing bugs and writing features?
+Maybe you have a great algorithm that you would like to try.
+Or maybe you want to pseudononymously provide some intelligence to software developers, and make money doing it?
+Maybe you would like to pitch in to incentivize developers to find the root cause of a bug, not just the superficial bugs.
+This project is being built for you.

-We intend to build an open source market platform to conduct research into the use of Incentive Algorithms and Prediction Markets as tooling for Community Managed Software.
+What we are building is an open-source market platform to conduct research into the use of Incentive Algorithms and Prediction Markets as tooling for Community Managed Software.

-Our thesis is that if we develop a marketplace around software issues, allowing both Rewards and Predictions to be made, and making it easy to implement  Reward and Payout Algorithms, then researchers will be able to build and run tests of algorithms in the real world, rapidly iterating.
+Our thesis is that if we develop a marketplace around software issues (bugs, features, etc.), allowing both Rewards and Predictions to be made, and making it easy to implement Scoring and Payout Algorithms, then researchers will be able to build and run tests of algorithms in the real world, rapidly iterating.

-Our goals are to speed research into the use of marketplace incentives to improve outcomes for Community Managed Software, and to make this platform useful in it's own right.
+Our goals are to speed research into the use of marketplace incentives to improve outcomes for Community Managed Software, *and* to make this platform useful in it's own right.

 Desired characteristics of the Issue Market platform: